+35725368683

 Purchase of Cyprus property by EU citizens

-As per Cyprus property law, EU citizens do not require any permission to buy Cyprus real estate property.
-EU citizens are treated equally to Cypriot Citizens and can purchase real estate without any limits.
+As per Cyprus property law, EU citizens do not require permission to buy Cyprus real estate.
+They are treated equally to Cypriot Citizens and can purchase real estate without any limits.
 They can register as many properties as they want in their name.

 Purchase of Cyprus property by foreigners (non-EU citizens)

 Non-EU citizens are entitled to purchase Cyprus properties but should apply for permission to register them in their names.
-This application is submitted at the District Office of the city where the property is situated after the contract of sale is signed.
-The permission is given to all purchasers, and this procedure currently is just a formality.
+After the contract of sale is signed, this application is submitted to the District Office of the city where the property is situated.
+Permission is given to all purchasers, and this procedure is currently just a formality.
 The required time for obtaining permission is about 2-4 weeks.

-Permission is allowed with some limits which apply to each family (husband and wife).
+Permission is allowed, but some limits apply to each family (husband and wife).
 The limit is two units from the below:

 • Apartment or house.